-Filipe Worsdell is a Teaching Fellow within the Department of Strategy and International Business, having recently completed his doctorate at the Surrey Business School.
-His thesis, titled “Corporate Corruption: Individual Discretion and Corporate Financial Integrity in Portugal” is a study into corruption, corporate governance (formal rules) and individual professional responsibility (informal behaviour) within multinational corporations (MNC).
-Empirical evidence was observed through the lens of Cooperative Game Theory and Risk and Uncertainty Theory.
-Other publications are expected to follow.
+Filipe Worsdell is a Teaching Fellow within the Department of Strategy and International Business.
+He completed his doctorate at the Surrey Business School in 2019.
+His thesis, titled “Corporate Corruption: Individual Discretion and Corporate Financial Integrity in Portugal” is a study into corporate corruption, corporate governance (formal rules) and individual professional responsibility (informal behaviour) within multinational corporations (MNC).
+Empirical evidence was observed through the lens of Cooperative Game Theory and Risk, Uncertainty and Profit Theory.

 As an HEA Fellow, the focus is now on teaching his students strategy and international business.
 It is study that acknowledges the importance of top management structures, organisational behaviour, individual business ethics and corporate governance.
 Filipe’s pedagogical interests lie in encouraging the next generation of business leaders to effectively tackle the challenges of international investment and global trade and to better understand the successes and failures of those that have gone before them.